What is the Average Cost of Auto Insurance in Florida?

 |Marital Status||Average Annual Rate|

 The amount you pay each month for auto insurance depends on the level of coverage you carry.
-Liability-only coverage typically costs less, while low-deductible comprehensive coverage costs more.
+It's important to understand car insurance coverages carefully to ensure you are properly protected.
+Liability coverage typically costs less, while low-deductible comprehensive coverage costs more.
 In Florida, the price gap between liability-only coverage and comprehensive coverage with a $500 deductible is $690.

 |Coverage Level||Average Yearly Premium|